sciencerabbit19/Portfolio/README.md

 # Fabio Chillotti

 **Mathematician & Data Scientist**
-Analysis of biological data · Statistics · Causal inference · Machine learning

 ---

 ## 🧭 About this repository

 This repository hosts my personal portfolio.
-It showcases a selection of projects, analyses, and tools I have developed over the years, mostly focusing on:
+It showcases a selection of projects, analyses, mostly focusing on:

 - statistical modelling
 - causal inference
 - machine learning
 - longitudinal biological datasets
 - microbiome, hormonal, and lipidomic data

-My goal is to build clear and reproducible workflows that uncover structure and meaningful relationships within complex datasets, rather than focusing merely on correlations.

 ---